 If there are several commonly used comparator treatments, then all relevant comparators should be included in the assessment.
-The comparators must be included as is and not mergers of two or more alternatives using, for example, average effects, costs etc. Such a combination will not reveal the cost effectiveness of the intervention on comparison to each comparator.
+The comparators must be included as is, meaning not as a combination of two or more alternatives using, for example, average effects, costs etc. Such a combination will not reveal the cost effectiveness of the intervention in comparison to each comparator.